 - Office 365 – Basic plan can run you $8.25 per user monthly

 Both options come with their additional perks including shared calendars, email support, cloud storage, and security controls.
 Style Factory has a great article comparing these two productivity tools.
+Once you’ve obtained a business e-mail address, make sure to secure it.

 Get a Physical Business Mailing Address